A Brief History of Product Management: Starts With a Spark

 At its core, effective product management is about nurturing and managing relationships.
 Product management is also a learned discipline.
 These make two compelling reasons why connecting with a product manager mentor can increase your impact and success as a junior product manager (PM).
 Mentorship can also help you create a history of success by attaching yourself to successful products – even if only via a mentor – as you establish yourself as a highly effective product manager.

 If mentorship seems a little out of your comfort zone, consider this: About 70 percent of Fortune 500 companies have a mentoring program.
 Why would so many established organizations invest resources in mentorship?
 It turns out healthy mentorship is not only good for mentees — it’s also good for mentors.
 Mentors benefit by growing their leadership skills.
-Organization also benefit thanks to productivity gains, more supportive, cohesive teams, and a reduction in silos due to knowledge sharing.
+The organization also benefits thanks to productivity gains, more supportive, cohesive teams, and a reduction in silos due to knowledge sharing.

 In the CIO article “Why Every PM Needs a Mentor,” project management expert Colin Ellis asserts, “Mentoring isn’t something that can be read about in books.
 It’s anecdotal and can only be found in hearts and minds.
 It’s someone else’s experience, enjoyment, frustration, success, and failure.
 It’s the sum of the personalities that they have dealt with in the situations they have overcome.”